-SES examines directors' relationship/ association (including tenure) with the Company, its promoters, its other directors, its senior management or its holding company, its subsidiaries and associates, to determine if there are relationships which may affect the independence/independent decision making of such directors due to conflicts of interest.
+SES examines directors' relationship/ association (including tenure) with the Company, its promoters, its other directors, its senior management or its holding company, its subsidiaries and associates, to determine if there are relationships which may potentially affect the independence/ independent decision making of such directors due to conflicts of interest.
 SES will also raise concern if any independent director (ID) of the Company, is a partner or proprietor of any consultancy / Law Firm that provides services to the Company.
 SES strongly feels that ideally an Independent Director of the Company must not have any pecuniary relationship with the Company, except for Directors' remuneration.
+With regards to the tenure of IDs, any ID who had been associated with the Company or Group Company for tenure of more than 10 years, would be reckoned non-independent by SES irrespective of whether he was appointed as such, post the commencement of the Companies Act, 2013 or not.